 “The national economic downturn was felt early in Nevada, and we had to adjust quickly to changing community needs.
 Collaboration with other agencies, such as the Department of Employment, Training and Rehabilitation, and the Department of Education, was of great practical help locally.
 We’ll build on this experience.”

---Nevada State Library and Archives
+--Nevada State Library, Archives and Public Records

 The Grants to States Program